-Trade Me staff face restructure, some job cuts under new private equity owners Apax Partners
+Covid 19 coronavirus: Trade Me poised to slash staff

 Trade Me said Solomon had offered 15 of the 18 LifeDirect staff new roles, and that it hoped to redeploy the three remaining staff.

-The new ownership has also seen controversial changes to Trade Me's privacy policy, allowing some of members' personal information to be used in marketing.
+The new ownership has also seen controversial changes to Trade Me's privacy policy, allowing some of a member's personal information to be used in marketing.
 Privacy Commissioner John Edwards launched an investigation last month.

 New tech boss

-Trade Me also recently raided Air New Zealand's ranks to hire its new chief technology officer CTO, Paolo Ragone.
+Trade Me also recently raided Air New Zealand's ranks to hire its new chief technology officer, Paolo Ragone.

 Ragone has previously worked on product and innovation at eBay, held the position of CTO at the eBay-owned Gumtree Australia, and most recently as CTO, general manager technology at Air New Zealand.